time-less-ness/trust-assembly/ui/browser-extension/README.md

 #set up certs firefox if you have it
 npx -y mkcert-cli --outDir node_modules\extension-develop\dist\certs --cert localhost.cert --key localhost.key
+#note: you may need to create the certs folder manually.
+#note: if the node_modules\extension-develop\dist folder isn't there already, run: 'npm run build' first.

+#run one of these commands every time you change the code
 #builds and runs chrome in debug mode
 npm run dev